thefallingduck/thefallingduck.github.io/README.md

 ## Creator

-Website was created by and is maintained by **Ben Linzmeier**, post-doctoral Fellow in Earth and Planetary Science at [Northwestern University](https://www.earth.northwestern.edu/).
+Website was created by and is maintained by **Ben Linzmeier**, post-doctoral Fellow in the Deparment of Geoscience at [the University of Wisconsin - Madison](http://geoscience.wisc.edu/geoscience/).

 ## Copyright and License